pulp-platform/padrick/docs/config_file.rst

   Same as ``d`` but format expression in binary representation.

 Format Class ``x``:
-  Same as ``x`` but format expression in hexa decimal representation.
+  Same as ``d`` but format expression in hexa decimal representation.

 Format Class ``c``:
   Format expression in Base26 and map the individual 'digits' to the lowercase letters of the latin alphabet.